javierconcha/ocdb-docs/docs/source/ocdb-webui.md

 Clicking on _Publish Data (Y)_ user agree in publishing the data right after the submission and quality check process.
 Select a date in _Publication Date_ instaed to delay the publication of the data belonging to this submission or leave the field empty to not allow publication at all.
 Data for which publication is not agreed are ingested by the Database but accessible only to the Database administrators and the users.
-Publication agreement could be also provided anytime in the future.
+Publication agreement could be also provided anytime in the future, contacting ops@eumetsat.

 Drag and copy or Select measurement files and documentation in the dedicated windows.
 File format and documentation rquired are described [here](ocdb-submission-format.md).
 Click on _SUBMIT_ to initiate the validation process.